saadhaxxan/saadhaxxan/README.md

 ## I'm a Developer, Teacher and Researcher!
 - 🔭 I’m currently working as ML Engineer and Full Stack Developer
-- 🌱 I’m currently learning Android, System Design and Rust
+- 🌱 I’m currently learning Competitive-coding, Android development and System Design
 - 👯 I’m looking to collaborate with other content creators and developers
 - 🥅 2021 Goals: Contribute more to Open Source projects